 Biography

-Currently, I am a PhD candidate at the CUNY Graduate Center.
+I am a PhD candidate in sociology at the CUNY Graduate Center in New York City.
 My research falls into the domains of economic, labor, and political sociology.

 My dissertation, tentatively titled Organizing Without and Under the Law: Public Sector Unions and the State in Michigan and Ohio, 1950-1985, explores the emergence of the public sector labor movement in the Midwestern United States, focusing on the relationship between state-level collective bargaining laws and government worker union power.